Thai Language, Translation

 The written part I learned from reading my name written in Thai, Thai street signs, company names, and various other words whereby I knew the sound so I could start to figure out which letter made what sounds.
 That was supplemented by presenting some questions to Thai friends who explained some of the rules of Thai spelling & pronounciation.

-To this day, I can read all geographical signs and many words and sentences, but I still don't know the names of many of the letters of the alphabet!
-It would be like an Asian knowing how to read/pronounce the word "gift" but not knowing "gee, i, ef, tee".
-I learned the sound every letter makes a few years before I learned the names, and I still don't know the names of some of the letters.
+I could read geographical signs (such as names of places on street signs) and many words and sentences before I knew many of the names of letters of the alphabet.
+It would be like an Asian knowing how to read/pronounce the word "gift" but not knowing the names of the letters -- "gee, i, ef, tee".
+In other words, I knew the sounds made by those letters, before I knew the names of the letters, e.g., like knowing "w" is pronounced "wwwww" in a word before knowing it is a "double-you".

-Based on this, I can get around on transportation systems with no English, fill out basic forms with no English instructions, understand some basic instructions written in Thai, and read a lot of signs.
+Based on this, I can get around on transportation systems with no English, fill out basic forms with no English instructions, understand some basic instructions written in Thai, read a lot of signs, and be functional at about an elementary school level.
 Most enjoyably, I can see the roots/origins of many words.
 For example, the Thai word for "newspaper" is "nong-sue-pim" which literally means "book typed" (as I had already learned the words for book and typing).
 "Police" is spelled "tam druit" which means "do inspection" though it's pronounced "tal luit" which sounds like "do blood" (and how I originally remembered the word before seeing it spelled).

 The absence of space between words is not a big problem after you learn to read some Thai because you start to both recognize words and see the patterns of particular letters which tend to denote the endings and beginnings of words, as well as recognizing words in the stream.
 However, it's still not as easy as if there were spaces between the words.

-I get along well enough for my own purposes, but I recommend that you do better than me, and I am very impressed by those rare expats who can do better than I do -- and relieved to not need to step up in handling communications tasks around us!
+I get along well enough for my own purposes, but I recommend that you do better than me.
+I am very impressed by those rare expats who can do better than I do -- and relieved to not need to step up in handling communications tasks around us!
 These guys have almost invariably learned it formally.
-Therefore, I recommend you take some classes.
+Therefore, I recommend you do so, too.
+However, don't go too far in formal education, because there are also many people who have been thru the books and classes to an extreme but still don't smoothly interact with Thais.
+You need to get social, sit back and absorb awhile by osmosis, and then try to get into the rhythm for speaking.

 When you speak and read Thai well, it can become a burden when you are with expats who don't.
-It's fine if they enjoy dealing with the challenge and you don't mind just kicking back patiently with your time and let them flounder.
-I have a difficult time letting others make mistakes without helping them with the solution.
+It's fine if they enjoy dealing with the challenge and you don't mind just kicking back patiently with your time and let them flounder, quietly cringing from time to time.
+I have a difficult time letting others make mistakes without helping them with the solution, so it takes some self-control to tolerate.
 However, when you need to get business done, then there's no time to waste on fun and you must help them.
-Likewise, I need help -- I have professional translators in my office, and I take one to my business meetings so that I don't miss anything.
+Likewise, I need help -- I have professional translators in my office, and I can take one to my business meetings so that I don't miss anything.

 The most pressing need to learn the written Thai language is just finding your way around.
 Many signs with geographical names do not have an English, "romanized" (A-Z) version.
 (If you can't read Thai, then you would be oblivious to this.)
 Sometimes, they are romanized but there are many different ways to romanize, for example: